andrewwmclain/andrewwmclain.github.io/index.md

 <ul>
   <li>
     System specification for LingoJive, a language exchange application.
-Currently working to build this application as part of a team project (updates soon).
+Completed this independently, but I am currently working to build this application as part of a team project (updates soon).
   </li>
 </ul>